The first academic poems of André BRETON. 1914.

 So that the aromas of sap

-Humiliating dripping
+Humiliating, dripping

 (The cut rushes die) your dream

-As well as taste transparencies.
+As well as to the transparencies, taste.

 Contact form